Försäkringskassan's logo

 The Swedish Tax Agency (skatteverket.se) External link, opens in new window.

-If you want to apply for a compensation or an EU card from Försäkringskassan and have previously worked or lived in another country, you need to report that you are now working in Sweden.
-We need to investigate whether you should be insured here in order to assess whether you are entitled to the compensation you are applying for.
+If you want to apply for a benefit or an EHIC from Försäkringskassan and have previously worked or lived in another country, you need to report that you are now working in Sweden.
+We need to investigate whether you should be insured here in order to assess whether you are entitled to the benefit you are applying for.

 Insured in Sweden